 Your trip is 1.5 miles longer.
 River Riders has acquired a personal private river access just above Harpers Ferry.
 This access is only 2 miles and less than 5 minutes from our base.
 This means less bus time and more tubing time for you.
 Your new trip has 30% more whitewater fun!

 River Riders is the ORIGINAL Harpers Ferry tubing company.
-We started tubing by renting them on the side of the road from a truck.
-People would walk to the beginning and tube back down to the truck.
-Things have changed considerably over the years.
-Tubing is now one of the most popular activities here at River Riders.
 We serve thousands of guests over the year and take several hundred people per day on weekends.
 Although you may experience some wait time on weekends, we are committed to providing you with a quality experience.
-We began offering Upgraded vinyl tubes in 1999 for a more comfortable and durable option.
-They are now considered the standard.
-New for 2013 - We are the only outfitter to offer Tube Tracker Pro's with a paddle!
+We offer upgraded vinyl tubes for a more comfortable and durable option.
+New in 2013 - We are the only outfitter to offer Tube Tracker Pro's with a paddle!

-Whitewater and guided tubing trips go on the Potomac River from our private Bakerton Rd River Access above Harpers Ferry to *Potoma Wayside floating by Harpers Ferry, a total of 5 miles which is 1.5 miles longer than others trip.
+Whitewater tubing trips go on the Potomac River from our private Bakerton Rd River Access above Harpers Ferry to *Potoma Wayside floating by Harpers Ferry, a total of 5 miles which is 1.5 miles longer than other trips.

 Flat water trips vary depending on the water levels, but the standard trip is from the Millville Dam down to the River Riders rafting put-in about 1.5 miles.
 The flat water trip does not pass Harpers Ferry.

-The rapids on the whitewater trip and guided trip are class I-III at normal water levels.
+The rapids on the whitewater tubing trip are class I-III at normal water levels.
 American Whitewater terms class I-III as beginner to intermediate level rapids.
 Here is some information taken from the International Scale of River Difficulty.

 class I: fast moving water with riffles and small waves. few obstructions, all obvious and easily missed with little training. risk to swimmers is slight; self-rescue is easy.